nbailey1776/csc491-control-systems/README.md

 # Homework Solutions

-This Gitlab account contains complete python, matlab, and simulink solutions to the three design problems presented in the book.
+This Gitlab account contains complete Python, Matlab, and Simulink solutions to the three design problems presented in the book.
 We will be actively maintaining the Python solutions.

 # Hummingbird Lab
 The lab description and assignments are described in the hummingbird lab manual, which can be accessed below.
 During Winter 2023, the manual will be under construction and will be updated frequently.
 You should re-download the manual before doing each lab.

+For Fall 2024, simply go to Learning Suite for the most recent version of the PDF Lab Manual.

 [PDF Lab Manual](https://drive.google.com/file/d/1-W2Zm1npRpV0NH1-vQXf0qYudbe9F8Ed/view?usp=sharing)